pillar-markup/Pillar-Archetype/README.md

 # Pillar-Archetype

+This project is obsolete for now (Pillar 8.
+Febr 2020).

 Archetypes are templates for [Pillar](https://github.com/pillar-markup/pillar) projects.

 Each subdirectory becomes available as a project skeleton to the `pillar archetype` command, e.g. `pillar archetype book` should give you a fresh template of a book project, ready to build and to write.